 In each case the political authorities, as embodied in the person of the ruling prince, took upon themselves to formulate a request and exercise pressure on the Ecumenical Patriarchate.
 In the case of the autocephalous Slavic Orthodox Churches the role of the ruling prince was so crucial that it led to the imposition of his authority on their life and administration.
 These churches, with a very few exceptions, never managed to escape the tight confines and the control exercised by the political authorities, even when the crowned rulers ceased to exist and were replaced by new political regimes that were, in some cases, inimical or apparently indifferent to the Church (a fine case in point is the Soviet administration in the territories that belonged to the Soviet Union or the example of the Orthodox Churches of Eastern Europe).

 Power and strength within the life of the Orthodox Church are not gauged by secular standards, such as economic power or numerical superiority.
 Spiritual strength “is made perfect in weakness” (II Cor.
 12.9) and this is corroborated by both Sacred Scripture and the living experience of the Orthodox Church.
 The subjugation of the Church to the temptation of power abrogates its essence and malforms its soteriological character.
-It is evident that the Orthodox Church, even though it does “become incarnate” in each historical culture, may not be deemed coextensive with its function as a component of a given national identity.
-Its strength does not lie in state power but rather in its capacity to transform the world.

 The Ecumenical Patriarchate, on account of its placement and character, transcends the nationalism of the “Orthodox” states and churches.
 Even though it constitutes a minority in a predominantly Islamic country, its global presence and reach are of particular importance.
 Its recent labeling as “Turkish” is completely absurd and is intended to disparage its long history, tradition and contribution, which have received international recognition.
 Beyond any reasonable doubt the Ecumenical Patriarchate is the Mother Church among modern local churches and hence the relations between them are determined by the “physiology” of the ecclesiastical body.